 Now, depending on whether you are a Pilates woman or a yoga queen you will refer to these, respectively, as Pelvic Curls, or Bridge Pose.

-If you’re one neither of those things, it’s basically the move that means you curl yourself up (vertebrae by vertebrae as my pilates instructor used to say over and over and over again) and end up looking like her below…..at the same time of doing this you’re pulling your navel to your spine/pulling up your pelvic floor muscles and this leads to a flatter tummy.
+If you’re one neither of those things, it’s basically the move that means you curl yourself up (vertebrae by vertebrae as my Pilates instructor used to say over and over and over again) to a position where your bottom and lower back are off the floor…..at the same time of doing this you’re pulling your navel to your spine/pulling up your pelvic floor muscles and this leads to a flatter tummy.

 The good news is, there is a solution.
-The muscle I’m trying to target with this move is the transverse abdominis (or abdominus depending on your spelling preference) – which is deep inside the abdomen and is the one that pulls in your poochy bit.
+The muscle your trying to target with this move is the transverse abdominis (or abdominus depending on your spelling preference) – which is deep inside the abdomen and is the one that pulls in your poochy bit.
 ‘But you don’t need to go into a full bridge to hit this, just curl your tailbone up about two inches,’ says Caron.